Estafet-LTD/DevOpsDemo/ADDING_FEATURES.md

 oc create -f /home/engineer/ocp/pods/mongodb-ephemeral-template.json
 ```

-The template shpuld now appear in the OpenShift service catalog and permit th esimple creation of mongo db application pods
+The template should now appear in the OpenShift service catalog and permit the simple creation of mongo db application pods